-Full-time, permanent unit members may request a reduction in their work hours by 1%, 2%, 5%, 10%, or 20% through the Voluntary Time Off (VTO) Program as described in the County’s Voluntary Time Off Policy as summarized herein.
-Unit members may apply for the VTO Program at any time during the year.
+Full-time, permanent employees may request a reduction in their work hours by 1%, 2%, 5%, 10%, or 20% through the Voluntary Time Off (VTO) Program as described in the County’s Voluntary Time Off Policy as summarized herein.
+Employees may apply for the VTO Program at any time during the year.
 Application forms shall be made available through payroll clerks and the Benefits Office.
 Approved applications for enrollment received after April 1st of each year will be effective the first pay period in July of that year.
 Approved applications received prior to April 1st will be effective the pay period following receipt of approved applications in Human Resources Department.

 - Health Insurance Coverage